 If your car meet the specifications, you can recover the cost of the vehicle, the cost of any repairs you’ve paid for, the sales tax on the car, licensing and registration fees, and your attorney fees.
 If you have a BMW lemon, you’ll want to move forward quickly with pursuing your case so as not to overstep the time limits and to get out of your bum car lease or loan A.S.A.P.

-Contact The Lemon Law Experts today at 877-885-5366 to schedule a free, no-obligation informative consultation.
+Contact The Lemon Law Experts today at 877-885-5366 for a no-obligation informative consultation.

 “Consumer Law Experts, PC are pros.
 Very easy to deal with and explained everything I needed to know as clearly as possible.
 They made dealing with my problematic car very easy, and heck, they got me a great $$ return for all my problems.
 If you have had consistent issues with your new car contact them.
 I had my BMW 335d for nearly 5 years and they dealt with the manufacturer and resolved everything within 60 days.
 Also, California is a wonderful state for consumer protection.”